Roaming Among Monsters

 Well, you could say we are cheerfully, combatively, or cryptically communicating with one another.
 Yet the quality of this communication is another thing.
 King refers to ‘technologies of absence’.
 Much of what transpires these days by way of ‘communication’ is not done face-to-face but in some virtual format.
 The pandemic drove home the possibilities and the limitations.
 When push comes to shove, most of us – and here I make an assumption – would prefer face-to-face.
 In other words, the presence of others rather than the absence.
 Participation in Zoom conversations and workshops brings this home.
 Something is lost – something intrinsic to the human-to-human connection.

 Contemporary literature has begun to address these implications.
-Roisin Kibert’s book, The Disconnect, traces her personal journey through a series of essays.
+Roisin Kiberd’s book, The Disconnect, traces her personal journey through a series of essays.
 Born on the cusp of the World Wide Web, she shines a spotlight on how enticing that world can become:

 ‘I too am addicted to the screen.
 Sometimes I think I have spent so much of my life online that I was raised by the Internet.
 I’ve forgotten where the borders are, where technology ends, and where I begin.
 Am I a mutant?
 The cyborg?
 Or just an ordinary human?’
 She goes on to say that ‘our technology is changing us, in ways we have yet to understand’ and ‘it was once claimed that the Internet would liberate us.
 Techno-utopians claimed online life would allow us to transcend gender, age, class and race, and to construct our own identities.
 It hasn’t turned out this way.
 Instead we’ve been led into fixed identities, each person given a biography, a Timeline, and a filter bubble of their own.
 Perhaps I am a techno-dystopian.
 Over the years, I’ve experienced a slow depersonalisation; cut off from reality, from sincerity and sensation, I felt urged to compete in a scrolling world.
 I’ve been conflicted, at times wanting to be the ideal data subject, then distrusting technology, even as I turned its surveillance on myself.’

-Based in Dublin, Kibert contrasts the redeveloped port area into a techno-hub with nearby areas replete with homelessness and dislocation.
+Based in Dublin, Kiberd contrasts the redeveloped port area into a techno-hub with nearby areas replete with homelessness and dislocation.
 But the gleaming buildings and the service outlets that support a myriad of young workers are themselves a sterile trap.
 The author exists uneasily and often unhappily in this brave new world.

 Sally Rooney, an Irish contemporary of Kibert, deals with these dilemmas in her third novel, Beautiful World Where Are You?
 Best friends, Alice and Eileen, type deep and meaningful emails to one another.
 They are articulate and at times funny.
 When alone, Eileen compulsively checks her feeds – her expression never alters, whether she hits upon something personal or a global catastrophe.
 The characters Rooney creates reflect the impersonal zeitgeist of the Internet age.